1985–86 NFL playoffs: NFC: Los Angeles Rams 20, Dallas Cowboys 0

-January 5, 1986
+Sunday, January 5, 1986

 NFC: Chicago Bears 21, New York Giants 0

 The Bears defense dominated the game by allowing only 32 rushing yards, 181 total yards, and sacking the Giants quarterbacks for 60 yards.
 Giants quarterback Phil Simms was sacked six times during the game, 3.5 of them coming from Chicago defensive end Richard Dent.
 New York's offense passed for just 104 yards in the first half, and had 89 total yards in the third quarter.

 Chicago's first touchdown resulted on a New York punt attempt from their own 12, forcing Sean Landeta to attempt the kick three yards behind his goal line.
 As Landeta dropped the ball to kick it, the wind altered the ball's descent and caused it to go off the side of his foot.
 As a result, the ball went right into the ground and bounced a short distance before reserve safety Shaun Gayle picked it up and returned the -7 yard punt five yards for a touchdown.
 Gayle's run was the shortest punt return touchdown in NFL history.

 New York had their best chance to score late in the second quarter when Simms completed passes to George Adams and Bobby Johnson for gains of 31 and 17 yards, giving the team a first down on the Chicago 2-yard line.
 But Simms' next three passes were incomplete, and with just 11 seconds left in the half, kicker Eric Schubert hit the left upright on his 19-yard field goal attempt.

 In the third quarter, Bears quarterback Jim McMahon increased the Bears lead to 14–0 with a 23-yard touchdown pass to receiver Dennis McKinnon.
 Later in the quarter, with Chicago facing second and 12 on their own 34, the Giants made another key error.
 The Giants defense came out of the huddle planning for a massive blitz, but decided to switch to a zone defense after reading the Bears formation.
 However, half the defenders were unable to hear the new play call over the roaring crowd at Soldier Field and ended up blitzing, leaving receiver Tim Wrightman completely uncovered.
 McMahon threw the ball to Wrightman for a 46-yard gain, and then finished the drive with a 20-yard touchdown pass to McKinnon on the next play, making the final score of the game 21–0.
 The Bears could have had a much larger lead, but the normally reliable rookie kicker Kevin Butler had an uncharacteristically bad day, missing three field goal attempts from distances of 26, 49 and 38 yards.

 McMahon finished the game with 216 passing yards, while running back Walter Payton rushed for 94 yards and caught a 4-yard pass.

 This was the seventh postseason meeting between the Giants and Bears.
 Chicago won four of the previous six meetings.